'Stranger Things 4': The Best Movies to Watch After You've Finished Vol. 2

-It's a special show, and it's not easy to replicate the feeling you get while watching it.
-If you're searching for a film with a similar vibe, venture below, and you'll find a list of shows that relate to Stranger Things in one way or another.
-You may find something to fill that chilling void.
+Finished binging the final episodes of Stranger Things season 4?
+Feeling bereft and in need of another show to fill the void?
+It's not easy to replicate the Stranger Things, but below you'll find a list of films that relate to Stranger Things in one way or another.
 Prepare for otherworldly entities, touching friendships, and lots and lots of kids on bikes.

 Read more: Stranger Things uncanny valley: Who plays young Eleven?